Floor Flatness and Levelness Testing: ASTM E1155 Standards and Procedures

 Why Floor Flatness and Levelness Matter

-So why does this matter for your projects?
-The FF and FL of the floor is important for the comfort of users, proper drainage, and critical for flooring contractors.
-Carpet, tile, and other floor covering installers rely on the FF and FL numbers to install the flooring materials.
 Can you imagine skating for the Stanley Cup (NHL) on bumpy ice?
 Or trying to get a 3-point shot to win the Larry O'Brien Trophy (NBA) on a tilted court?
 Just like athletes need consistent playing surfaces, your construction projects need reliable, flat floors to function properly.

 As technology has evolved, the use of structures has changed considerably over the last decade.
 Many warehouses are automated these days.
 Automated equipment requires, in some cases, superflat floors.
 These measurements are an area of development in the current standards and our industry partners continue to work together to establish the boundaries and requirements for this type of construction materials testing.